garfix/garfixai/README.md

-Using Richard! as a way to talk to my computer.
+Using Richard! to talk to my computer.